From Prompts to Protection: Large Language Model-Enabled In-Context Learning for Smart Public Safety UAV: Discussion: From DRL to LLM Optimizers

+This can be addressed through a Conversation Memory Module comprising two complementary components: i) Short-Term Working Memory: A dynamic buffer that retains recent sequences of actions and outcomes to ensure continuity and coherence in decision-making; ii) Long-Term Summary Memory: A condensed knowledge base that captures and abstracts essential patterns, lessons, and strategic insights accumulated throughout the mission.
+By integrating these components, the system can perform context-aware prompt retrieval, leveraging both immediate context and historical understanding.
+This approach supports sustained strategic awareness and reasoning stability over extended deployments, improving reliability and adaptability in complex public safety operations.
 Overall, while DRL algorithms are state of the art for optimizing UASNETs, they reach their limits in emergency scenarios due to their slow training, complex application and gaps between simulation and reality, making them unsuitable for time-critical situations.
 DMs improve DRL by generating synthetic data and improving the adaptability of policies, but are still computationally intensive.
 In contrast, LLM optimizers that use ICL offer a promising alternative.
 They enable fast, training-free adaptation through natural language prompts, iterative refinement of the solution, and optimization that can be interpreted by humans - important advantages for emergency response.
 However, LLM-based approaches require further validation of their convergence properties and real-world reliability, suggesting a potential for hybrid systems that combine the robustness of DRL with the flexibility of LLM to meet urgent public safety needs.
-Table \ref{tab:comparison} compares the Optimization Approaches for UASNETs in Emergency Scenarios
+Table \ref{tab:comparison} Compare Optimization Approaches for Public Safety UAV and provide details on training time and inference latency.